Why Do People Go to Therapy?

 Try therapy with a compassionate non-judgmental professional

-If you’re curious about trying therapy, consider what you hope to get from the experience and the type of therapist you’re seeking.
+If you’re curious about trying therapy, consider what you hope to get from the experience and the type of therapist you would want to go see.
 You might ask your friends, family, or physician for a referral to therapists in your area.
 You may also consider online therapy through a platform like BetterHelp, which can be a convenient option for people with busy schedules or those who prefer to seek therapy from the comfort of their own homes.

 Online support options